Courier chess

-Courier chess is a chess variant that dates from the 12th century and was popular for at least 600 years.
-It was a part of the slow evolution towards modern chess from Medieval Chess.
+Courier chess (or courier game, from the German: Läufer-spiel) is a chess variant that dates probably from the 12th century and was popular for at least 600 years.
+It was a part of the slow evolution towards modern chess from medieval chess.

+Courier chess is named after one of its most powerful pieces, the courier or runner (läufer), which moves like the modern bishop.
+This was a unique move at the time of the game's introduction.